SpottyMatt/raspios-itgmania-build/README.md

 Supporting Additional Raspberry Pi Models
 -------------------------

-This repository uses the [SpottyMatt/rpi-hw-info](https://github.com/SpottyMatt/rpi-hw-info) repository to decode Raspberry Pi hardware information and figure out the correct compiler flags.
+This repository uses the [rpi-hw-info](https://pypi.org/project/rpi-hw-info/) PyPI package to decode Raspberry Pi hardware information and figure out the correct compiler flags.

-If you manage to get this to compile on a new Raspberry Pi model, make sure that repository is capable of correctly detecting the new Pi, and reports the correct CPU and FPU compile targets.
+If you manage to get this to compile on a new Raspberry Pi model, the hardware detection should automatically work as long as the rpi-hw-info package supports your model.

-Then, update the `rpi-hw-info` submodule in this repo and you're done!
-This repo now supports compiling for the new Raspberry Pi hardware.
+If you encounter issues with new hardware, please report them to the [rpi-hw-info project](https://github.com/SpottyMatt/rpi-hw-info).

 ITGmania Source
 -------------------------